Architecture & Security

 What it doesReduces risk only — it never trades for you

-The platform list is the roadmap — no adapter has shipped yet.
+The ProjectX adapter is built and verified on a live account; the rest of the platform list is roadmap.
 And firms differ: confirm your firm's API access and automation terms before you buy.
 That call is yours.

 Enforce your rules at the API layer

 Works with major futures brokers through their own API — more on the roadmap.
 Runs on your own credentials, and can only ever reduce risk.
-One-time purchase; waitlist members get early access and founding-member pricing.
+Waitlist members get early access and founding-member pricing.